inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 .. image:: /static/training/beginner/qgis-inasafe/image65.*
    :align: center

-24. Click :guilabel:`OK` and after a minute, in above your map extent you should be presented with:
+24. Click :guilabel:`OK` and after a minute, above your map extent you should be presented with:

 .. image:: /static/training/beginner/qgis-inasafe/image65a.*
    :align: center